luop90/arena-respawn/README.md

 ### Arena class tweaks

 The "IT'S ALIVE!"
-October update of *Arena: Respawn* introduced a series of class-specific mechanics, such as a global sentry damage reduction and tying Medics' heal rate to damage done.
+October update of *Arena: Respawn* introduced a series of class-specific mechanics, such as a global sentry damage reduction and disabling critical healing.
 These are will be available in a separate, standalone plugin, as they can be applied to *Arena: Respawn* and standard Arena alike.